stanfordpython/stanfordpython.github.io/page/lab/lesson-plan-5.md

 We're scheduling more time for group work today.
 This is going to be the trend in the future - we'd like to allocate more and more classtime for final projects (and the assignment).
 Remind students that the [project proposal](https://forms.gle/McvNiTtc2L5St5NC7) is due tomorrow.

-## No weekly reflection this week!
+## No weekly reflection; just submit your attendance
+Attendance form: <https://forms.gle/xp6amjQLzutPeE1N9>.
 Enjoy your weekend :)